PSYCH 1001 Sec. 1

 Humanistic Psychology and Self

-FYI- If you plan to earn your 4 required research credits with 4 papers, the 1st paper should be turned in this week.
+FYI- If you plan to earn your 4 required research credits with 4 papers, get started on your papers NOW!

 Where do you score on the Big 5?